parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 * Modbus Tcp protocal.
 * Siemens Tcp protocal (acturally it is the same as Profinet)
 * OPC DA protocal.
-* All communications can be asyncronized.
+* All communications could be asynchronized.
 * A task manager that you can easily manage multiple connections.
-* .net framework 4.5 and Visual Studio 2015 support.
+* .NET Framework 4.5 and Visual Studio 2015 support.

 ##<a name="usage"></a> Usage

 ###Samples:

 There are four samples in the project.
 All sample project recommand running in Siemens 200 PLC.

-* NA200H.UI.ConsoleApp -- The simplest and lowest api test, they are all commented and you can uncomment any part to see the sample.
+PLC Program could be opened by Siemens Portal V13 (Step 7 V13).

+Modbus TCP connection and Siemens Ethenet Connection are supported at the same time.

-* NA200H.UI.WPF -- A three number add sample project.
+* TripleAdd -- Add three numbers in PLC.
-* CrossLampControl.Webapi -- A web api project that show and control a cross lamp sample code in Siemens 200 PLC(PLC code is also in the project).
+* TaskManager -- Sample usage of TaskManager.
+* AnyType -- Get any type in registers.
-* Siemens_S7_200.UI.WPF.TaskTest -- A sample code using Task Manager.
+* CrossLamp -- A sample singal lamp controller.

 ##<a name="architecture"></a> Architecture

 ###Connector

-Connector implements the basic connecting method, like Socket and SignalR.
+Connector implements the basic connecting methods, like Socket, Com and SignalR.

 ###ProtocalLinker